ong-ck/tp/docs/DeveloperGuide.md

 > TEST2test2.txtSORTING
 >
 > After running application:
-5. If a file is deleted in the middle of the application running somehow the application would recreate the file in its last state when running `add` or `remove`
+5. If a data file is deleted in the middle of the application running somehow the application would recreate the file in its last state when running `add` or `remove`
+6. If a file stored in the data file does not exist in the directory, it is considered to be a corrupted entry.